Chapter 1 : Spectrum

 Pierston had to register the jumble of words before replying.
 “You’ll be on your own.
 If it’s necessary we’ll send Scamander over to take some pictures.
 The article should be reasonably long; it’s a feature, after all.
 There’s a hotel in the magical area of Cairo where you’ll be staying, and enough people speak English there for you to get by.
 Is that all?”

 “I think it should be for now.
-I’ll owl you if anymore come up,” Rose replied brightly.
-She was going to Egypt, the land with a mysterious history.
+I’ll owl you if anymore come up,” Rose replied brightly, already thinking of the many questions she would be sending him as soon as she got home.
+But she was going to Egypt, the land with a mysterious history.
 And to write a feature, not just a normal article, she almost couldn’t believe this was all happening.

 “I’ll be off then.
 I’m meant to be at dinner with my wife, so I should make a move for it.
 You should head home too, before the storm worsens.”
 Pierston fumbled with the clasps on his cloak, while gazing down at Rose.